Broker Check

 • A neutral financial professional helps families and individuals work through the financial elements of divorce.
 Financial neutrals are often financial advisors and CPA’s who have specialized financial knowledge.
 Often a neutral financial professional may have some mediation training but it is not a requirement.
 Mediators are required to complete a five-day training in order to receive mediator status.
 Mediators are trained in helping couples overcome impasse in the divorce process.

-• AJW can provide expert testimony in court, although AJW prefers to work in collaborative and mediation cases where both parties are focused on arriving at a mutually acceptable settlement.
+• AJW prefers to work in collaborative and mediation cases where both parties are focused on arriving at a mutually acceptable settlement.

-• In a directive approach, your financial information is laid out and then AJW provides an opinion in regards to the manner in which to structure the financial settlement.
+• In a directive approach, your financial information is laid out and opinions provided in regards to the manner in which to structure the financial settlement.
 In a facilitative approach, AJW guides the husband and wife through a process where all the data is collected, identifies the issues, generates options, and then numbers are run to help the parties evaluate the options.
 In a facilitative approach, the parties make a final decisions on how to structure their finances going forward post divorce.

-• AJW will work with you and your attorney to help educate you on investment and tax issues so that you better understand your settlement options.
-AJW will also work with you and your attorney to put together different settlement options to consider.
-We will run the numbers to help you understand the impact of a settlement offer and whether or not it will meet your needs long-term.
+• We will work with you and your attorney to develop a budget and analyze tax issues so that you better understand your settlement options.
+We will also work with you and your attorney to put together different settlement options to consider and run the numbers to help you understand the impact of a settlement offer and whether or not it will meet your future needs.

 • There are three main financial areas to consider as you work through your divorce.
 First is the property division.
 As you work through the property division, you will want to consider the growth potential, tax consequence and liquidity of each asset.
 Second is budgeting.
 It is important to understand what your monthly expenses will be for you and your children post divorce.
 Third are taxes.
 You will need to understand how your taxes will change and how they will impact your settlement (e.g. what should your filing status be?
 What is the best way to structure your child exemptions?
 How will family support effect your tax situation?).